An Intellectual Conception of Desire

 Come then, and join me in the endeavor to persuade the world and explain what is this experience (πάθος) of theirs, which they call 'being overcome by pleasure,' and which they give as the reason why they fail to do what is best though they have knowledge of it" (Protagoras 352a-e).

 Socratic Intellectualism conceives of desire as part of reason.
-In human beings, according to this understanding, there is an on-going process of forming beliefs about what is good and bad in the circumstances.
+In human beings, according to this conception of desire, there is an on-going process of forming beliefs about what is good and bad in the circumstances.
 No antecedent desire sets this psychological process in motion.
 This process is a fixed part of the human psychology.
 All desires stem from these beliefs.

 This understanding of how the soul functions in human beings is in direct opposition with the view according to which reason in human beings consists simply in the general process of forming and retracting beliefs and not in any specific process to solve a particular problem.

-It also is in direct opposition with the view Socrates attributes to "the majority," that it is possible to know the better course of action but to act for the sake of a worse one because belief is overpowered by desire.
+This understanding also is in opposition with the view Socrates attributes to "the majority," that it is possible to know the better course of action but to act for the sake of a worse one because belief is overpowered by desire.
 The many say that this can and does happen to human beings.

 How to Control Action

+Here also they were all in agreement" (Protagoras 358c-359a).
 It seems uncontroversial that a human being controls his actions, and thus the direction of his life, by exerting control over his desires.
-How a human being controls his desires is the difficult question, and Socrates seems to have an answer: care for the soul so that reason controls belief.
+The question is how a human being controls his desires, and Socrates proposed an an answer: care for the soul so that reason controls belief.

 They all agreed.